adaofeliz/image-to-text-app/README.md

 # ScanGenAI API

-A FastAPI-based REST API service that converts images to text using OCR (Optical Character Recognition) powered by PaddleOCR.
+A FastAPI-based REST API service that provides OCR (Optical Character Recognition) for images and RAG (Retrieval-Augmented Generation) for PDF documents, powered by PaddleOCR, LangChain, and vector search with Qdrant.

 ## Features